 Tip #4: Apply Fungicide

-If the fungal invasion is severe and none of the three tips mentioned above work right, the last way to save your mint plant is through applying some fungicide.
+If the fungal invasion is severe and none of the three tips mentioned above work right, the last way to save your mint plant is by applying some fungicide.

 One of the best fungicides to apply is Azoxystrobin, as it helps to undo the chemical effects of fungus on the mint plant and allows you to harvest faster.
 Here are a few recommended Azoxystrobin for mint plants: